lexibank/tlopo/out/vol3/chapter5.md

 <a id="p-140"></a>

 The cognate set below contains a number of puzzles.
 It has just one Western Oceanic member, Kokotafayalo, but this is likely to be a borrowing from a SE Solomonic language, and so the protoform is reconstructed for PEOc, not for POc.
 As [Lynch](../references.md#source-Lynch2004a) ([2004a](../references.md#source-Lynch2004a)) points out, a number of the forms from Malakula display metathesis, reflecting &ast;bʷalaka rather than &ast;bʷakala, whilst Anejom displays loss of medial &ast;-k-.
 These appear to be local innovations.
-More problematic are the discrepancies between the SE Solomonic forms and all other re- flexes, as they make a reliable PEOc reconstruction impossible.
+More problematic are the discrepancies between the SE Solomonic forms and all other reflexes, as they make a reliable PEOc reconstruction impossible.
 Proto Southeast Solomonic &ast;vayalo 'Hibiscus tiliaceus' looks very like an irregular (borrowed?) reflex of POc &ast;paRu above, which was also regularly reflected as Proto Southeast Solomonic &ast;vatu, as the SES forms above show.
 The PNCV form &ast;bʷakala displays the rounding feature not on its final syllable (cf Proto Southeast Solomonic &ast;-o) but on its first syllable.
-This is decidedly unusual, but, as the alter- native Kwara'ae dialectal formfaʔola shows, rounding shift does occur.
+This is decidedly unusual, but, as the alternative Kwara'ae dialectal formfaʔola shows, rounding shift does occur.

 <table>
 <tr>